 Users love originality, and Stitch Fix uses that to its advantage.
 Throughout its site, Stitch Fix uses simple illustrations for different sections rather than photographs and stock images to break up their content.

 10. The 1619 Project

 The New York Times 1619 Project site tells the story and history of slavery in America through its immersive scrolling.
-With immersive scrolling, websites can dictate what users see and read first.
+With immersive scrolling, also known as paralax scrolling, websites can dictate what users see and read first.
 This UX and web design trend will no doubt continue to be popular in the coming years because of its seamless display and ability to let web designers control the narrative of their sites.

 11. One Magazine Online

 Blogs may be all about written content, but that doesn’t mean they can’t still be displayed on a website creatively.
 One Magazine’s online blog is a sleek, clean design that puts emphasis on each blog post through stunning images and elegant fonts.

 Add some movement to your next website — literally.
 Among trending website styles are animated visuals, like gifs and illustrations.
 Lavva uses animated leaves on its site to add some dynamic movement to its colorful site and create a more immersive experience for users.